 The Trust plans to continue to review its educational and financial procedures and structures, so that current high levels of educational achievement can be maintained and enhanced, whilst continuing to operate prudently within available financial resources.
-The Trust also continues to review development of accommodation and facilities in order to cater for future expansion of the School.
-Particular areas of focus including the renovation of the car park at the north end of the school site and also improvements to fire safety including upgrading of fire doors.
-These were started in the summer of 2023 and will be completed in Autumn 2023.
-All project expenditure is from budget.
+A particular focus of the trust moving forwards is to integrate the principles of metacognition within the already outstanding teaching and learning provided at the school.
+The school is also working towards the development of a whole school IT strategy for the 21st century that is innovative, inclusive and impactful.

-Disclosure of information to auditors
+Disclosure of Information to auditors

-Each of the people who are Trustees at the time when this Trustees' report is approved has confirmed that;
+Each of the people who are Trustees at the time when this Trustees' report is approved has confirmed that: